xsmile/chromexup/README.md

 Linux and macOS versions of Chromium both support loading extensions from the *External Extensions* directory in the Chromium user data folder.
 The windows version on the other hand supports loading extensions referenced by a static registry key.
 While the first case supports different sets of extensions for each Chromium user data folder, the second does not and only allows a single set for an OS user.

-chromexup uses a configuration file to keep a set of extensions updated and remove orphaned ones, if necessary.
+chromexup uses configuration files to keep different sets of extensions updated and remove orphaned ones, if necessary.

 Extensions can be updated automatically by using the various automation scripts.

-To avoid various kinds of issues, extensions should be installed and removed by using this tool only.
+To avoid different kinds of issues, extensions should be installed and removed by using this tool only.

 ## F.A.Q.